EternityForest/recur/README.md

 recur can find the next match for simple expressions in under 30 microseconds.

-recur depends on TatSu to handle the parsing.
+recur depends on TatSu to handle the parsing, and using a constraint logic type system to select a set of time periods.

 For example, `every 3 days at 3pm` is internally translated to a set of "constraint objects" where the first constraint is one that matches `every 3 day`and the second is one that matches 3pm on any given day.
 Events occur at times when all constraints match.